-Director: Scott Broyles
+Director: Ian Crowe

-The Thomas More Scholarship Program aims to enrich the academic experience of morally serious, politically-oriented, talented students interested in using their broad liberal arts education to engage in the vital moral and political affairs of the time with courage and wisdom.
+The Saint Thomas More Scholarship Program aims to enrich the academic experience of morally serious, civically-minded, talented students interested in using their broad liberal arts education to engage in the vital moral, ethical and political affairs of the time with courage and wisdom.

 The program is a part of Belmont Abbey College's overall mission to provide an excellent education for the whole person.
-Designed for students interested in moral and political issues and the public exercise of moral courage, the program seeks to complement a student's education at the Abbey by providing
+Designed for students interested in civic and community engagement, and the public exercise of moral courage, the program seeks to complement a student's education at the Abbey by providing

-- one seminar-style class each year focused on the close study of the foundational works and seminal ideas of the Western intellectual tradition - the opportunity to participate in other stimulating extracurricular activities throughout the year, including social gatherings, hiking, reading groups, and cultural events
+- one seminar-style class each year focused on the close study of seminal texts and ideas of the Western intellectual tradition that have influenced and shaped a Christian Humanist defense of the permanent things across the centuries; - the opportunity to participate in a range of stimulating extracurricular activities throughout the academic year, including conferences, social gatherings, hiking, reading groups, and cultural events, with the aim of enhancing the characteristics of fellowship and conversation among our community of scholars.

 The program takes inspiration from the life and thought of the great Saint Thomas More.
-Through a broad classical education and a life of prudence informed by faith, Thomas More exemplified the Renaissance tradition of bringing classical learning to bear on political life.
-In keeping with More's example, the program seeks young men and women who are themselves looking for a "Renaissance" education that integrates faith, learning, and moral courage, one that promotes the development of virtue and wisdom.
+Through a broad education in the liberal arts, a resilient character, and a life of prudence informed by faith, Thomas More exemplified the Renaissance tradition of bringing classical learning to bear on political life.
+In keeping with More's example, our program seeks young men and women who are themselves looking for a "Renaissance" education that integrates faith, learning, and moral courage, and that promotes the development of virtue and wisdom.